 - (a) Davidson County Emergency Medical Services has developed a preventive maintenance policy to be utilized on specified medical devices to ensure each remains within its manufacturer's suggested and recommended guidelines, as well as national standards for pre-hospital emergency care. - (b) Suction Equipment: Personnel perform a daily check of both fixed and portable suction equipment.
 These checks include charging of batteries in the portable units, cleaning and replacement of water, testing of suction vacuum, and for proper equipment.
-The fixed suction units are serviced /repaired by maintenance personnel during routine service or preventative maintenance (PM) of the vehicle. - (c) Oxygen Delivery System: - (i) Personnel perform a daily check of all oxygen delivery systems, fixed and portable, and record same on their unit check sheets.
+The fixed suction units are serviced /repaired by maintenance personnel during routine service or preventative maintenance (PM) of the vehicle.

+(c) Oxygen Delivery System:

+- i.
+Personnel perform a daily check of all oxygen delivery systems, fixed and portable, and record same on their unit check sheets.
 If any problems are found they are reported to the Operations Supervisor.
-The fixed oxygen system in each unit is serviced or repaired by the maintenance shop. - (ii) Proper liter flow and seal test is done during the morning check off.
-An outside vender is under contract to Davidson County EMS to provide all oxygen and cylinders.
+The fixed oxygen system in each unit is serviced or repaired by the maintenance shop. - ii.
+Problems/errors should be reported to the Operations Supervisor.
+If necessary, service technicians will be contacted for the required repairs. - iii.
+Records of all repair and OEMS inspections are kept in the EMS Administrations Office by Logistics.

-Section 2.
-Cardiac Monitor/Defibrillators:
+(d) Cardiac Monitor/Defibrillators

-- (i) The cardiac monitor/defibrillator used by Davidson County EMS is a combined unit.
+- The cardiac monitor/defibrillator used by Davidson County EMS is a combined unit.
 EMT-P personnel perform a daily check for proper operation.
-The unit performs a self-test and batteries have a diagnostic feature for charge and recycle. - (ii) Problems/errors should be reported to the Operations Supervisor.
-If necessary, service technicians will be contacted for the required repairs. - (iii) Records of all repair and OEMS inspections are kept in the EMS Administrations Office by Logistics.
+The unit performs a self-test and batteries have a diagnostic feature for charge and recycle. - ii.
+Problems/errors should be reported to the Operations Supervisor.
+If necessary, service technicians will be contacted for the required repairs. - iii.
+Records of all repair and OEMS inspections are kept in the EMS Administrations Office by Logistics.